 Achieve Greater Self-Sufficiency

-Cabin Mountain Living Center was established to provide opportunities for young men and women with Autism and other neurodevelopmental disorders to achieve the highest level of self-sufficiency possible, based on their individual capabilities.
+Cabin Mountain Living Center was established to provide opportunities for young men and women with Autism Spectrum Disorder and other neuro-developmental disorders to achieve the highest levels of self-sufficiency possible, based on their individual capabilities.
+The living environment is a safe and structured community setting where residents receive support and guidance from mentors, life coaches and other staff members on a daily basis.

 THE LIVING ENVIRONMENT